benhauser/ml-lab/README.md

 ### 2. Cost Function

-A typical linear regression cost function in each language.
+Now let's examine a typical linear regression cost function in each language.

 #### Octave